Linuxfabrik/monitoring-plugins/BUILD.rst

 Compile and Package the Linuxfabrik Monitoring Plugins
 ======================================================

 Compiling the Linuxfabrik Monitoring Plugins allows you to completely avoid Python on the Linux or Windows target systems.
-With this manual, plugins can be compiled and packaged (= "built") using Nuitka on Github runners (Linux, Windows) or a self-hosted Ubuntu VM (which is compatible to the Github runner; for Linux only).
+With this manual, plugins can be compiled and packaged (= "built") using Nuitka on GitHub runners (Linux, Windows) or a self-hosted Ubuntu VM (which is compatible to the GitHub runner; for Linux only).

 Build for Linux
 ---------------

 The following steps describe the **manual** compilation and package building process on an Ubuntu 24.04 LTS host.
-The same steps have been automated using Github actions.
+The same steps have been automated using GitHub actions.
 See the `.github/workflows <https://github.com/Linuxfabrik/monitoring-plugins/blob/main/.github/workflows/>`__ as well as the `build <https://github.com/Linuxfabrik/monitoring-plugins/tree/main/build>`__ folder for details.

-To automatically retrieve version information from outside Github, first create a Github Personal Access Token.
+To automatically retrieve version information from outside GitHub, first create a GitHub Personal Access Token.
 If you are using a [classic token](https://github.com/settings/tokens/new), only the "repo:public_repo" scope is required.

-To be able to perform the same steps on a local Ubuntu host as on a Github runner, we decided to minimize the use of Github actions for the Linux build process (and therefore use some build scripts), and maximize the use of Github actions on Windows.
-The build scripts are written in bash and make heavy use of environment variables to be compliant with the Github runners.
+To be able to perform the same steps on a local Ubuntu host as on a GitHub runner, we decided to minimize the use of GitHub actions for the Linux build process (and therefore use some build scripts), and maximize the use of GitHub actions on Windows.
+The build scripts are written in bash and make heavy use of environment variables to be compliant with the GitHub runners.

 To build on Linux, first set environment variables for (absolute) paths, versions etc.: